fgm/beanstalkd/README.txt

 ------------

 * beanstalkd needs to be installed and configured.
-* a copy of pheanstalk needs to be checked out and put inside the beanstalkd module directory.
+* a copy of pheanstalk needs to be checked out and put inside one of the following directories.

+1. profile/{profile}/libraries
+2. sites/all/libraries
+3. sites/{config}/libraries

 Use the following command in the beanstalkd module directory

 $ git clone git://github.com/pda/pheanstalk.git